 My Opinion On Spinning Top Candlestick Pattern

-But for my case, I don’t consider a spinning top candlestick pattern as a neutral candlestick at all.
+But for my case, I don’t consider a spinning top candle as a neutral candlestick at all.

 Maybe in the perspective of buying and selling power, yes, it is a neutral candlestick by many traders simply because the sellers and buyers even out each out during the formation of the spinning top candlestick.